-The iShares S&P/TSX 60 Index Fund (TSX:XIU) currently yields 2.91%.That?s based on the average yield of the 60 stocks that make up the index.
-It?s not a bad return if you don?t need the income.
-However, for those of you who need more from your dividend stocks, here are three reasons why Transcontinental Inc. (TSX:TCL.A) is an income investor?s dream stock.
+The iShares S&P/TSX 60 Index Fund (TSX:XIU) currently yields 2.91%.That’s based on the average yield of the 60 stocks that make up the index.
+It’s not a bad return if you don’t need the income.
+However, for those of you who need more from your dividend stocks, here are three reasons why Transcontinental Inc. (TSX:TCL.A) is an income investor’s dream stock.
+Dividend yield There are 25 stocks in the S&P/TSX 60 Index whose current dividend yield is 3% or higher.
+As an income investor, you could buy all 25 in order to jump start your income generation.
+Even better, simply…

 To keep reading, enter your email address or login below.